 I don’t know if the class still exists but it was a lovely evening class in Holborn.
 From memory, they were also offering drawing classes so if I ever remember the name, I will update it here.

-When it comes to bringing back souvenirs from my travels, I tend to get things that will fit in my home rather than a typical local thing.
+When I travel, I tend to bring back things that will fit in my home rather than a typical local thing.

 Disclaimer: These stools were gifted to me by Moroccan Bazaar.
 All opinions are my own.